Bloated Fish Disease

 Bloated Fish Disease can be categorized into two types: Internal Bloated Fish Disease and External Bloated Fish Disease.
 These classifications help differentiate between the specific areas affected by the disease and aid in its diagnosis and treatment.

-See also Hole In The Head Disease Fish
+See also Can Cotton Wool Disease Kill Fish

 Internal Bloated Fish Disease